patojoke/get5/Developers-information.md

 When the above steps have been performed you can build the different targets separately, e.g. `make windows` or `make linux`.

-NOTE: You will need some basic commands like make, wget, zip, unzip, ...